Michaelangel007/easing/README.md

     function OutQuadratic (p) { var m=p-1; return 1-m*m; }
  ```

- Let's "semantically uncompress", adding line breaks and whitespace,  this so it is more readable:
+ Let's "semantically uncompress" this adding line breaks and whitespace so it is more readable:

  ```Javascript
     function OutQuadratic (p)